rsaarelm/idm/README.md

 ## Syntax

 Indentation uses physical tab characters only, one tab per indent level.
-There are three general shapes for a complex value, *line*:
+There are three general shapes for a complex value, a *line*:

 ```
 a b c
 ```

-*block*:
+a *block* of multiple lines at the same indent depth:

 ```
-a
-b
+a b
 c
+d e f
 ```

-and outline *section* with a headline and a body:
+and a *section* with a headline and an indented block body:

 ```
-a
-	b
+a b
 	c
+	d e f
 ```

 Whitespace is the only separator, there is no string quoting or character